Skip to content

 See also a post about the Dead and electronic music.

-The biggest lesson Jerry taught me was to play at slow to medium tempos using beats you can dance to.
-He did his best work over one-chord or two-chord Afrocentric grooves with a free jazz flavor.
-He played okay country and white R&B, and I guess he very infrequently rocked.
-But mostly he was a groove player.
+The biggest lesson Jerry taught me was the value of beats you can dance to, at slow to medium tempos, using minimal harmonic movement.
+Jerry did his best playing over relaxed one-chord or two-chord Afrocentric grooves with a free jazz flavor.
+Jerry also played okay country and white R&B, and he occasionally rocked.
+But mostly he was devoted to trance-like grooves.

-I went to see the Dead a bunch of times in high school and a few increasingly depressing times my freshman year of college.
-Jerry was completely phoning it in at that point and the rest of the guys were uneven at best.
-And yet, those shows were still pretty magical.
+I went to see the Dead several times in high school, and a few increasingly depressing times my freshman year of college.
+Jerry was completely phoning it in at that point, and the rest of the guys performed unevenly at best.
+And yet, those shows were still fairly magical experiences.
 There was a lot of audience participation, group singing and dancing and clapping.
-I’m a nerdy white guy who spends a lot of time alone or with strangers.
+I’m a nerdy white guy, and I spend a lot of time alone or with strangers.
 I don’t do a lot of group singing and dancing and clapping.
-Those activities are an essential social vitamin, and I feel the absence of them in my life now, I play in bands and produce tracks to try and make up for it.
+Those activities are essential social vitamins, and I feel the absence of them in my life.
+Dead shows could be messy and lame, but they were a reliable source of tribal-feeling ecstatic experience.
+In interviews, Jerry frequently compared his following to a religious cult.
+If church was more like a Dead show, I’d probably go.

-The best thing the band was doing during the years I went to see them was closing shows with “Not Fade Away” by Buddy Holly.
-This song is a modal I7-IV groove over a distinctive beat: clap, clap, clap, clap clap; clap, clap, clap, clap clap.
-It’s an Afro-Cuban pattern called son clave.
-Rock musicians call it the Bo Diddley beat.
-Jerry loved the Bo Diddley beat and used it in about every sixth song.
-By the end of “Not Fade Away”, the band had taught the entire crowd to clap son clave.
-During the very extended tag out, while singing “Love is real, and not fade away” over and over, the band would pull the volume back quieter and quieter until all you could hear was the crowd’s clapping and singing.
+The best thing the band did during the years I went to see them was to close their shows with “Not Fade Away” by Buddy Holly.
+The song is a modal I7-IV groove over a distinctive beat: clap, clap, clap, clap-clap; clap, clap, clap, clap-clap.
+It’s an Afro-Cuban pattern called son clave, which rock musicians know as the Bo Diddley beat.
+Over the course of “Not Fade Away,” the Dead effectively taught the entire crowd to clap son clave.
+During the very extended tag out, while singing “Love is real, not fade away” over and over, the band would pull the volume back quieter and quieter until all you could hear was the crowd’s clapping and singing.
 Then they’d simply wave goodnight and walk offstage as the crowd continued.
 I remember one show at Giants Stadium in high school, the crowd kept the chant going all the way down the ramps and across the parking lot.
+Powerful!

-The Dead concert tape trading network got a lot more efficient once it got a hold of the internet, but even before the web it was surprisingly robust.
+The concert tape trading network got a lot more efficient once it got hold of the internet, but even before the web, it was surprisingly robust.
 Using snail mail and word of mouth, it was possible to get your hands on pretty much any of the most widely-traded shows.
-You mailed cassettes off in padded mailers with return postage and a few weeks later, there would be your fresh tapes.
+You sent blank cassettes off to a stranger in padded mailers with return postage, and a few weeks later, there would be your fresh tapes.
 It was like a very slowly-paced mp3 blog.
+The Dead’s fan base was never very big compared to that of the Stones or the Beatles, but it was deep, and devoted.
 By insisting on giving away so much of his recorded music for free, Jerry died much wealthier than he was born.

-The band’s popularity peaked at a time when they were the least telegenic bunch of rock musicians imaginable.
-They were middle-aged, homely and flamboyantly uncharismatic.
-Onstage, Bob Weir made an effort to look alive, move around, engage the crowd a little, but the rest of the band just looked at the floor, Jerry especially.
-The Dead’s pointed indifference to their look was a big part of what drew me into listening to them in the first place.
-I figured that they must have been kind of badass to have that kind of celebrity with so little image.
+The Dead’s popularity peaked at a time when they were the least telegenic bunch of musicians imaginable.
+They were middle-aged, homely, and wildly uncharismatic.
+Onstage, Bob Weir made an effort to look alive, move around, and engage the crowd a little, but the rest of the band just looked at the floor, Jerry especially.
+The Dead’s pointed indifference to their appearance was a big part of what drew me into listening to them in the first place.
+I figured that they must have been seriously badass to have so much celebrity with so little image.
 I didn’t yet understand that lack of image is itself an extremely compelling image.

 Here’s how I remember Jerry looking those years I was going to shows.

-As people, the Dead may not have been very image-conscious, but they had exquisitely good taste in graphic designers.
-They had a killer logo, the Stealie, so named because it appeared on the cover of the Steal Your Face album.
-It’s a classic cover but a dreadful album, possibly the band’s worst.
+As people, the Dead may not have been very image-conscious, but they had exquisite taste in graphic designers.
+The band’s killer logo is called the Stealie, so named because it appeared on the cover of the Steal Your Face album.
+It’s a dreadful record, possibly the band’s worst, but it’s an amazing cover.

-The Dead’s skull logo is a stupendously successful meme.
-You can put anything in it in place of the lightning bolt: a dancing bear, a turtle, Jerry’s face or the name of your frat.
+The Stealie is a stupendously successful meme.
+You can put anything inside the circle in place of the lightning bolt: a dancing bear, a turtle, Jerry’s face, the name of your frat.
 Some clever person did a t-shirt that had an infinitely recursive series of smaller skulls-within-skulls.
-The skull can anchor all kinds of cool new designs and adventurous typography, like on this t-shirt I wore once a week through high school and into college.
+The skull can anchor all kinds of cool new designs and adventurous typography, too.

-When I finally worked up the nerve to listen to one of them, I was surprised to hear not the death metal I was expecting, but instead, agreeable spacy jazzy-country-rock.
-Here’s a much less frightening album cover from Europe ’72, a Stanley Mouse painting nicknamed Ice Cream Boy:
+Based on the skull imagery, I expected death metal, so imagine my surprise when I finally put one of these records on and found it to be agreeable spacy jazzy-country-rock.
+Here’s a much less frightening album cover, from Europe ’72, a Stanley Mouse painting nicknamed Ice Cream Boy:

-I get a MAD Magazine vibe from this image, a Don Martin meets R Crumb flavor.
+I get a MAD Magazine vibe from this image, Don Martin meets R Crumb.
 Jerry was an avid MAD reader as a kid, as was I.

 Along with eye-catching album covers and t-shirts, the Dead also put out some gorgeous books.
-A standout is this book of lovingly hand-lettered transcriptions of every tune on American Beauty and Workingman’s Dead:
+A standout: this book of hand-lettered transcriptions of every tune on American Beauty and Workingman’s Dead:

-Jerry’s greatness as a guitarist isn’t so much a matter of technical skill.
+Jerry’s greatness as a guitarist isn’t a matter of technical skill.
 He had good chops by rock standards, but he was no virtuoso.
 What he had going for him was touch and phrasing.
-He massaged and squeezed individual notes into curvy shapes, in a style informed by his pedal steel playing.
+He massaged and squeezed individual notes into curvy microtonal shapes, in a style informed by his pedal steel playing.
 (Jerry’s most-heard recording is probably his pedal steel part on “Teach Your Children” by Crosby, Stills, Nash and Young.)
-Rockers tend to lean ahead of the beat, but Jerry played behind the beat, sometimes way behind, like a jazz or country guitarist.
-His tone was mostly clean and nondemonstrative, sometimes even hesitant.
-Guitar heros playing to packed stadiums usually aren’t so quietly unobtrusive.
-Jerry’s improvising was harmonically adventurous, spiced with ninths, elevenths, thirteenths, microtones and intentional “wrong” notes like the natural seventh against dominant seventh chords.
-He favored a spicy diminished scale lick that he learned straight from Coltrane.
+Rockers tend to lean ahead of the beat, but Jerry played behind the beat, sometimes way behind.
+Again, this was due to his close study of jazz and country.
+His tone was mostly clean and undemonstrative, sometimes even hesitant.
+Guitar heroes playing to packed stadiums aren’t usually so quiet and unobtrusive.

-Maybe even more valuable than his original work was Jerry’s ability to synthesize seemingly disparate sources into single ideas.
-He drew inspiration not just from rock, but from R&B, blues, swing, bebop, free jazz, bluegrass, assorted world musics, ragtime and electronica (Jerry loved controlling synths with a MIDI guitar.)
-He would have been an incredible music blogger or DJ.
-His interviews were an excellent guide into the more obscure corners of American music.
-For instance, Jerry loved Elizabeth Cotten and covered several of her tunes, both with and without the Dead.
+Maybe even more valuable than his original work was Jerry’s ability to synthesize seemingly disparate sources into idiosyncratic new ideas.
+He drew inspiration not just from rock, but from R&B, blues, swing, bebop, free jazz, bluegrass, assorted world musics, ragtime, and even electronica — Jerry loved controlling synths with a MIDI guitar.
+He would have been an incredible music blogger or DJ, and his interviews are an excellent guide into the more obscure corners of American music.
+For instance, he evangelized Elizabeth Cotten and covered several of her tunes, both with and without the Dead.
 Do yourself a favor and check her out, she’s one of my favorite guitarists ever.

 Jerry’s recommendations also led me to Howlin’ Wolf, Peter Tosh, Miles Davis, John Coltrane, Robbie Robertson, Bill Monroe and Carlos Santana.

 I was saddened but not surprised to learn that Jerry had a troubled inner life.
-He was five when his father drowned, and he had a difficult relationship with his mother and stepfather.
+He was five years old when his father drowned, and he had a difficult relationship with his mother and stepfather.
 He was married many times, never happily, and he was visibly indifferent to his own health and well-being.
-He self-medicated his depression with a variety of increasingly ineffective hard drugs.
+He self-medicated his depression with a variety of increasingly ineffective hard drugs, and spent his final years using heroin almost continuously.
 Maybe Jerry thought he was using heroin and cocaine for pleasure, but it looks more to me like a gradual suicide.

-The surviving members of the Dead have mostly cleaned up and will probably live forever, but the band suffered many casualties besides Jerry.
-Ron “Pigpen” McKernan, the Dead’s original frontman, drank himself to death at age twenty-seven.
-Brent Mydland, the keyboardist through the eighties, capped off a longstanding cocaine addiction with a fatal overdose.
-His replacement, Vince Welnick, committed suicide a few years after being edged out of the band.
-In interviews, some of the band members (Bob Weir and Phil Lesh particularly) come across as spectacularly misanthropic.
+In interviews, the Dead come across as spectacularly misanthropic, Bob Weir and Phil Lesh in particular.
 At no point did the Dead ever convey themselves as a bunch of people you’d want to hang out with.
 They made a good-faith effort to help the paying customers have a good time, but their music was frequently impersonal, emotionally closed-off and inaccessible.

 But Jerry’s playing had a way of transcending his environment.
 The best musicians take tragedy and transform it into pleasure.
-Jerry matters to me because he was an extremely unhappy person who nonetheless created some music that could make you happier.
+Jerry matters to me because he was an extremely unhappy person who nonetheless created music that has made uncountably many people happier.
 Really, what greater contribution to humanity could you ask for?

-If you want to check out some Jerry, all the shows are archived here.
-Here are some high points:
+All of the shows by the Dead and Jerry’s various side projects are archived here.
+Here are some recommended high points:

 2/28/69 Fillmore West